Cardinals vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will send Dustin May (2-1) to the mound for his sixth start this season.
+- The Dodgers will send Clayton Kershaw (4-1) to the mound for his sixth start this season.

 |Opponent